 It is hard to identify a single sport that gave rise to Handball: the discipline derives from a number of team games in which a ball is passed from hand to hand until it reaches the rival’s goal, on grass pitches and with 11 players on each side.
 The most similar games are raftball, which arose in Germany in the 1890s, and torball, played by factory workers in Berlin during the First World War as an alternative to Football.

 In the late 1910s, Handball was created thanks to the efforts of German teachers Max Heiser and Karl Schelenz, who formulated the rules for women and men, respectively.
 Schelenz’s prestige meant that the discipline spread quickly across Europe, aided by his students.
-In 1928, the International Handball Federation (IHF) was founded at the time of the Olympic Games, which were held that year in Amsterdam.
+In 1946, the International Handball Federation (IHF) was founded.

 In countries such as Sweden, frequent harsh weather problems and difficulties in sharing grass pitches with Football matches led the use of indoor courts.
 This new format resulted in an important change, with the size of teams falling from 11 to seven players on each side.